changeartwork/quote-service/README.md

-# quote-service microservice for creating and listing the quotations.
+# 'quote-service' - A microservice for creating and listing the quotations.